OfficeDev/office-scripts-docs/docs/tutorials/excel-office-scripts-tutorial.md

     let table = selectedSheet.tables.add("A1:C5", true);
     ```

 2. That call returns a `Table` object.
 Let's use that table to change the style.
-Changing the table style won't chagne the formatting we've already added.
+Changing the table style won't change the formatting we've already added.
 Instead, it will format the cell borders and other rows.
 Add the following line after the table creation:

     ```TypeScript
     table.style = "TableStyleLight21";